 In a still difficult car market environment in FY25, the 2Ws market also looks tight.
-We expect demand in Europe to remain flat at most and shaped by competitive pressures, while APAC 2Ws should recover at a high mid single-digit on a better comparison base.
-Finally, in the Indian 2Ws market we expect a modest rise.
+We expect demand in Europe to remain flat at most and shaped by competitive pressures, while in the US 2Ws should recover at a high mid single-digit on a better comparison base.
+Finally, for the Indian 2Ws market we expect a modest rise.